 - The Ballet Memphis residency on January 15-21 at the 2018 Alabama Dance Festival with the presentation of the I AM project in partnership with UAB’s Alys Stephens Center;

-- The Engaging Dance Audiences project “Stories in Motion: A Community Gathering and Celebration” in six Alabama communities in January and April, 2018;
+- The Engaging Dance Audiences project “Stories in Motion: A Community Gathering and Celebration” in five Alabama communities in January and April, 2018;

 - The 2019 Alabama Dance Festival on January 27-29 featuring multiple Bicentennial dance performances followed by a state tour.